IED found at Ghazipur flower market; defused | Law-Order

 A bomb suit wearing NSG personnel was also seen at the site apart from officials from the special cell and regular Delhi Police units.

+A woman who has been selling tea here for the past 12 years told PTI this was the first time that something like this happened.

+''This is a very busy market and hundreds of people come here every morning.
+Police personnel removed the people from the market.
+When the crowd was removed, police informed that there was bomb at the main gate.
+After police, the fire tenders and other officials reached the spot with dogs squads,'' she said, requesting not to be named.

-According to preliminary investigation, the bomb was placed at the main gate of the flower market. ''It is suspected that the alleged person did the recee before planting the bomb and we suspect there was a timer placed inside the bomb.
-The investigation is still underway to ascertain who and how was the bomber placed,'' a senior police official said.
+According to preliminary investigation, the bomb was placed outside the main gate of the flower market. ''It is suspected that the alleged person did recee before planting the bomb and we suspect there was a timer placed inside the bomb.
+The investigation is still underway to ascertain the identity of the person who placed the bomb at the spot and at what time did he arrive the market with it.
+The entire sequence or event will be clear once we get some strong clue,'' a senior police official said.

+For now, it has emerged that there are two main CCTV cameras at the market.
+One of which is placed at the entrance while another CCTV is placed inside the market, he said.

+''So far, our teams have been scanning through multiple footages to identity the vehicle used by the suspect and the route taken by him after placing the bomb.
+All these details are yet to be ascertained and but we are waiting reports from both FSL and NSG which are also crucial from investigation point of view,'' the officer added.

-Case will be registered under explosive act as of now, he said.
+An FIR has been registered under explosive act as of now by the Special Cell team of Delhi Police which is currently probing the case, he said.

-All the CCTV cameras installed in and around the vicinity of scene of crime is being scanned to identify the accused and ascertain the sequence of events that unfolded.
+All the CCTV cameras installed in and around the vicinity of scene of crime are also being scanned to identify the accused and ascertain the sequence of events that unfolded.

+An officer said the shopkeepers and those residing in and around the market area will also be questioned in this regard as part of probe.

-Two teams including senior experts of Rohini's Forensic Science Laboratory at currently at the spot for inspection and collection of exhibits, officials said.
+When contacted, Deepa Verma , Director of Forensic Science Laboratory (FSL) Rohini, said that two teams including senior experts of FSL were sent to the spot for inspection and collection of exhibits, officials said.

+Meanwhile, Sanjeev Kumar Gupta, HOD Crime Scene Management Division (24x7), FSL said that after receiving call from police personnel in control room, the mobile forensic crime scene unit team instantly moved towards the spot and searched for the necessary evidence related to the scene of crime. ''Our teams visited two spots, one where the bomb was found and other one where it was defused.
+Evidence found on both the spots were collected and further handed over to the Investigating Officer who will subsequently send it to Forensic Science Laboratory for further examination to ascertain the components,'' he said.
+BJP MP Gautam Gambhir lauded the Delhi Police.

+''Great job done by the Delhi Police and NSG today in Ghazipur, East Delhi.
+A major attack averted ahead of Republic Day.
+We live coz they risk everything! #Saviours,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)